27Swa/Word-Frequency-Analyzer/README.md

 ## Extra Features:
 - Created generate_testcases.py to generate sample test case files.
 - Supports Arabic words, handling correct reshaping and display direction.
-- Allows user input to specify how many top frequent words to display.س
+- Allows user input to specify how many top frequent words to display.
+- Added an option for the user to choose which types of words to include in the analysis (e.g., English words only, Arabic words only, numbers only, or mixed).